Woodbridge Community Hall Management Committee

 General safety and conduct of employees

-7) Staff and committee members are reminded of their moral and legal responsibility for conducting themselves in such a manner in their work so as not to expose themselves or others to risk.
+7) Staff, committee members and volunteers are reminded of their moral and legal responsibility for conducting themselves in such a manner in their work so as not to expose themselves or others to risk.
 To this end the Health and Safety Policy is a document that must be read, understood and implemented by all employees.
 A declaration by the staff must be signed when the Policy has been read and understood.
-Staff and committee members must not promote or participate in horseplay, pranks or practical jokes which may result in an accident or injury.
+Staff, committee members and volunteers must not promote or participate in horseplay, pranks or practical jokes which may result in an accident or injury.

-9) If an accident occurs it is the injured person's responsibility to record the incident in the Accident Book.
-Should the accident be reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), please contact the Bookings Secretary, whose contact details are on the Book, and they will pass the information to the WCHMC Chair.
+9) If an accident occurs it is the injured person's responsibility to record the incident in the Accident Book, which is kept in a labelled cupboard in the Hall kitchen.
+Should the accident be reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), please contact the Bookings Secretary, whose contact details are on the Book, and s/he will pass the information to the WCHMC Chair.

 Working Away From the Premises